loqwai/dangerload-fish/README.md

 In the above example. dangerload will make sure that the `hi-world` function is up to date with the `hi-world` function defiled in `dangerload.fish` by dangerously sourcing the file again before executing.

-I usually use `./scripts/dangerload.fish` to source other files in my project that define functions related to that project.